 Information is also available on CD-ROM, including the Official Journal, Eurostat and European Parliament Debates.
 These can be accessed from the EDC Workstation and are included in the Library Catalogue.

 The EDC Workstation is situated on the second floor of the Library.
-Go past the Open Access Area, past the European Documentation collection on your right and you will see a black PC on the right hand wall, just before the Law collection.
+Go past the Open Access PC Area, past the AV stock, past the European Documentation collection on your right and you will see a black PC on the right hand wall, just before the Law collection.

 The CD-Roms are available from the CD-ROM cabinet next to the Workstation.
 Please return them there once you have finished consulting them.
 If you need any help with their use, please refer to staff in the LEOS office in Room 208.